knobs-dials/duppy/README.md

 * Example: If you find duplicates, keep a random one within the set.

-        duppy . -d -n --elect-one-random /imagetorrent/
+        duppy . -d -n --elect-one-random /downloadedpictures/

-* Standard disclaimer: While I have done basic sanity tests (and am brave enough to run this on my own files), you may want a backup and not run this on your only copy of something.
+* Standard disclaimer: While I have done basic sanity tests, and am brave enough to run this on my own filesystem, you may want a backup and not run this on your only copy of something important.

 TODO:
 =====
-* resolve symlink argument paths (only just noticed that)
+* resolve arguments that are symlinks

 * rethink the delete rules.
 There's much more logic beneath all this, but it should be much simpler to understand before I put that back in
 * maybe rip out the rules after all?
 (I usually look at the output and delete manually)